Ax9D/pw-viz/README.md

 <div align="center">
     <h1>pw-viz</h1>
-<h3> A simple and elegant, pipewire graph visualizer/patchbay. </h3>
+<h4> A simple and elegant, pipewire graph editor </h4>

 ![demo image](demo.png)

 </div>

-This is still a WIP, the nodes aren't laid out based on their dependencies atm.
+This is still a WIP, node layouting is kinda jank at the moment.

 # Installation
 Clone the repo: